 Summer/fall: Humpback whales and blue whales

-Humpback whales migrate from their winter calving and mating grounds off of Mexico to their summer and fall feeding grounds off of central California.
+Humpback whales migrate from their winter calving and mating grounds off of Mexico to their summer and fall feeding grounds off of the central California coast.
 They often move around depending on the density of anchovies, sardines, and krill, but you can spot them between May and August.

 Blue whales are a rare and thrilling sight, as they are the largest animal on the planet.
 They generally migrate in local waters between May and September.